 I arrived in-country at about 15:30 local time.
 The Embassy driver picked me up and took me to my hotel.
 On the way, we stopped by King’s, a large, new liquor store.
 I got two bottles of Merlot for about SRD 60 (US$20).

 Leslie departed Guyana yesterday morning at 05:35.
 She flew back to Grand Junction, Colorado, hoping to have her right hip replaced.
 The pain she has endured recently has been incredible.
 So, I will be on my own for quite some time.

 Supposedly our next consumable shipment arrived today.
 I left Georgetown at about 11:30.
 The goods were to have been delivered at 14:00 while our housekeeper was at the house.
 I will check when I get home to ensure all went well.

-While I was sitting in the waiting area at Ogle airport there was a blackout.
+While I was sitting in the waiting area at Ogle airport in Georgetown, there was a blackout.
 It lasted for about 20 minutes.
 I was surprised the power did not come back on with a backup generator.
 I guess I am too used to our home or the Embassy.
-I have no idea what they did with the x-ray machine and the metal detector for that time period; not to mention the control tower.
+I have no idea what they did with the x-ray machine and the metal detector for that period; not to mention the control tower.
 It was not dark in the waiting area because of all the windows.

-Looking out the window I was struck again with the tremendous poverty in Georgetown.
+Looking out the window, I was struck again with the tremendous poverty in Georgetown.
 There was a man painting lines on the tarmac.
 It was all done by hand, no machine.
-Earlier in the day I saw some lines being painted on the road in front of the Embassy…by hand.
+Earlier in the day, I saw some lines being painted on the road in front of the Embassy — by hand.
 All of the baggage carts at the airport are “muscled” around.
 There are not any baggage vehicles.

 At one point, as we were flying through some light clouds, I could see a double rainbow below the plane.
-That followed us along until the light clouds totally blotted out the sun.
+That followed us along until the light clouds blotted out the sun.

-In Paramaribo I finished reading Henry David Thoreau’s Walden.
+In Paramaribo, I finished reading Henry David Thoreau’s Walden.
 I did enjoy the book.